Trespass to Try Title & Adverse Possession in Texas

 How long does it take to adversely possess land?

-There are several circumstances that determine the applicable statute of limitations in an adverse possession case:
+There are several circumstances that determine the applicable statute of limitations in an adverse possession case.
+These complexities are part of Texas' adverse possession law, so you should consult a qualified real estate lawyer in Dallas to navigate these rules:

 3-year Limitations Period (Color of Title): If an adverse claimant is in possession of the land and has some title document, though insufficient to actually convey title, and believes in good faith that he has title to the property, he must only satisfy the requirements for 3 years.